frusdelion/crocodoc-php/README.md

 #### Status

 https://crocodoc.com/docs/api/#doc-status
-To check the status of a document, use CrocodocDocument::status().
+To check the status of one or more documents, use CrocodocDocument::status().
-Pass in the UUID of the file you want to check the status of.
+Pass in the UUID of the file or an array of UUIDS you want to check the status of.
 This function returns an associative array containing a "status" string" and a "viewable" boolean.
+If you passed in an array instead of a string, this function returns an array of associative arrays containing the status for each file.

     // $status contains $status['status'] and $status['viewable']
     $status = CrocodocDocument::status($uuid);

+    // $statuses contains an array of $status associative arrays
+    $statuses = CrocodocDocument::status(array($uuid, $uuid2));

 #### Delete